 - The DSM Tool library contains free templates, templates for upgraded plans, templates for a one-time purchase, and the dynamic-template feature which gives you access to the entire library and uses a smart algorithm to set the right template for each product you list automatically.

-- Other templates libraries online offer both free and paid HTML templates and could be easily found in Google
+- Other templates libraries online offer both free and paid HTML templates and could be easily found on Google

 - Fiverr is a marketplace for freelancers, many of them offer services from designing a single-product template all the way to customizing the look of your entire eBay store

-No matter where you get your template, if you are using DSM Tool make sure to set up the template settings correctly and to understand how to use placeholders and other features of the templates work by reading this guide
+No matter where you get your template, if you are using DSM Tool make sure to set up the template settings correctly and understand how to use placeholders and other features of the templates work by reading this guide.

 The most important rule of eBay SEO